Adding Event-Based Rules

 - Specify the alarm severity level for the rule.

-For more information on alarm severity, see Alarm Severity.
+For details, see Alarm Severity.

 - In the Ignore after field, enter the number of times the alarm for the same event or condition must be triggered.
 All further repetitive alarms are suppressed.